Shockwave (comics): Fictional character biography

 Lancaster Sneed was born in Newcastle-on-Tyne, England, and is the nephew of Sir Denis Nayland Smith.
 Before becoming an intelligence agent for the British agency MI-6, he was a carnival performer.
 After he stole an experimental exoskeleton, he became the professional criminal and mercenary known as Shockwave.
 He conspired to kill his uncle and Black Jack Tarr, and first battled Shang-Chi.
-He was revealed as Smith's nephew and was defeated by Shang Chi.
+He was revealed as Smith's nephew and was defeated by Shang-Chi.

 He apparently returned later, and Shang-Chi thought he was fighting the real Shockwave but was in fact it was a robot duplicate controlled by Doctor Doom.
 The real Shockwave was later brainwashed by MI-6, and attacked his uncle, and battled Clive Reston and Shang-Chi.
-Alongside Brynocki, Shockwave battled Shang Chi and Leiko Wu on Mordillo Island.
-When Brynocki turns against him, Shockwave battled Brynocki and his robots alongside Shang Chi, Leiko Wu, and Black Jack Tarr.
+Alongside Brynocki, Shockwave battled Shang-Chi and Leiko Wu on Mordillo Island.
+When Brynocki turns against him, Shockwave battled Brynocki and his robots alongside Shang-Chi, Wu, and Black Jack Tarr.

-Alongside Zaran and Razor Fist, Shockwave later attacked the West Coast Avengers on behalf of the S.H.I.E.L.D.
-Deltoids, but was defeated by Iron Man and escaped.
-Shockwave attended the A.I.M.
-Weapons Exposition, and battled Captain America alongside the other costumed criminals there.

 As Shockwave he has been a member of the Oriental Expediters and the Golden Dagger Sect.
 He has been the ally of many masterminds and criminals including Fah Lo Suee, Tarrant/Griswold, and Fu Manchu.

 The second Crimson Cowl recruited Shockwave to join her incarnation of the Masters of Evil.

 During the "Civil War" storyline, Shockwave is captured by Heroes for Hire.
 He is one of the 142 registered superheroes who have registered as part of the Fifty State Initiative.

-He later appeared in Brand New Day as one of the villains in the Bar With No Name.

-During the "Secret Invasion" storyline, Shockwave is one of the villains incarcerated in the Raft when the Skrulls attack.
-He later joins the Hood's crime syndicate and helps attack an invading Skrull force.
-Shockwave makes further appearances as part of the Hood's gang in the "Dark Reign" and "Siege" storylines.

-During the "Avengers: Standoff!" storyline, Shockwave appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-Shockwave is part of a group of Shang-Chi's enemies that includes Razor Fist, Shen Kuei, Death-Hand, Shadow Stalker, Tiger-Claw and led by Shang-Chi's adoptive brother Midnight Sun that ambushes the Master of Kung Fu and Domino while the two are on a date in Hong Kong.
+Shockwave is part of a group of Shang-Chi's enemies that includes Razor Fist, Shen Kuei, Death-Hand, Shadow Stalker, Tiger-Claw and Midnight Sun that ambushes the Master of Kung Fu and Domino while the two are on a date in Hong Kong.
 Shockwave is defeated after one of his shocks aimed for Domino misses and hits Shadow-Stalker, whose flail is deflected off of a serving tray thrown by Domino and hits Shockwave in the face, knocking him out.
 After the fight, Shang-Chi warns the group to retreat and forget the ambush ever took place or to face further attacks from Domino.